Henedina Abad

-Henedina Razon-Abad (26 January 1955 – 8 October 2017) was a Filipina politician.
+Henedina Razon-Abad (26 January 1955 – 8 October 2017) was a Filipina politician who last served as a member of the House of Representatives for Batanes from 2004 to 2007 and from 2010 until her death in 2017.

 Early life

 Born in 1955, she attended Miriam College (then Maryknoll College) and later graduated from the John F. Kennedy School of Government at Harvard University.
 After completing her education, Abad worked with several non-governmental organizations.
 She also served as dean of the Ateneo de Manila University School of Government.

 Career

 Abad was a member of the House of Representatives from 2004 to 2007 and again between 2010 and 2017, representing the Liberal Party and the legislative district of Batanes.
+She also served as the chairperson of the House Committee on Government Reorganization until she was removed in March 2017 after failing to vote on the proposed death penalty bill for drug-related crimes.

 Personal life

-She was married to Florencio Abad, with whom she had four children, until her death from cancer at the age of 62 on 8 October 2017.
+She was married to Florencio Abad, with whom she had four children.

 Death

-Henedina Abad died at the age of 62 because of cancer, The Liberal Party said for a mass to be held at the Ateneo de Manila Chapel.
-Former Vice President Leni Robredo stated that the country "lost another treasure".
-Ifugao Rep. Teddy Baguilat and Quezon City Rep. Alfred Vargas stated comments also about her death.
+Abad died on 8 October 2017 at the age of 62 due to cancer.